Trebossalol/LethalWorkingConditions/README.md

 - BridgeTrigger
     - Makes the bridge more instable

-- Quicksand
-    - Quicksand will be more dangerous

 - RoundManager
     - Increases the map size slightly
     - Adds light flickering every 30 seconds